vink246/LLM-refusal-analysis/README.md

 Or modify `configurations/sae_training.yaml` to set `train_saes: true`.

 This will:
-- Load activation files for each model
+- Load activation files for each model and category combination
-- Train separate SAEs for each specified layer
+- Train separate SAEs for each specified layer using the `SAEManager` class
+- Use correlation-based feature importance computation for circuit discovery
-- Save trained SAEs to `results/saes/`
+- Save trained SAEs with training history to `results/saes/<model_name>/`

-**Note**: SAE training is computationally intensive.
+**Note**: SAE training is computationally intensive and may require significant GPU memory.
 Use GPU nodes and consider running as a batch job.
+The SAE training integrates with the circuit discovery pipeline through the `SAECircuitDiscoverer` class.

+**Performance Note**: On high-end GPUs like H200, SAE training may complete very quickly due to the small default dataset (100 samples per category in `orbench_run.yaml`).
+If training completes in seconds, verify that: (1) activation files were found and loaded, (2) you see progress bars for multiple epochs and batches, and (3) SAE files are saved to `results/saes/<model_name>/`.
+For more thorough training, increase `sae_max_samples` or use the full 10-category configuration in `circuit_discovery.yaml`.

 ### Step 3: Discover Circuits